AmazingGab/y2sem1_GameDev_CA1/README.md

 # Instructions:
-- Start game in GameStart scene in Scenes!
+- Start game in MainMenu scene in Scenes!
 - Go through the menu and click play!
-- Go through many levels to complete the game!
+- Go through as many levels as you can!
 - Don't lose!

 # Movement: